Neighbourhood Development Planning in Stratford St Mary

 Noting that the Parish Council’s request to residents for expression of any concerns about the JLP and its possible impact on the Parish had not resulted in any such being put forward, the Council concluded that the most likely outcome of any new consideration of a Neighbourhood Pan would be a decision that investment in such a process would not be necessary.

 However, before putting the matter publicly to residents for a decision, the possibility of embarking on a Neighbourhood Plan in partnership with our neighbouring Parish, Holton St Mary, was considered.
 It was agreed that before putting the matter to parish residents for a final decision, the option of undertaking a joint Neighbourhood Plan with Holton should at least be explored.

-An approach has therefore been made to Holton St Mary Parish Council and a tentative exchange of views on the possibility of such colaboration, Holton St Mary decided that a joint approach to neighbourhood planning would not be of benefit and it was mutually agreed that the proposal would not be pursued.
+An approach was therefore made to Holton St Mary Parish Council and following a tentative exchange of views on the possibility of such colaboration, Holton St Mary decided that a joint approach to neighbourhood planning would not be of benefit and it was mutually agreed that the proposal would not be pursued.

-In the meantime, any parish resident with an interest in the possibility of developing a Neighbourhood Plan, either for Stratford St Mary alone or in conjunction with a neighbouring parish, is encouraged to register that interest at email@example.com
+In the meantime, any parish resident with an interest in the possibility of developing a Neighbourhood Plan in Stratford St Mary is encouraged to register that interest at firstname.lastname@example.org

-NB: Babergh and Mid-Suffolk District Councils have also, published a refreshed Joint Strategic Plan for the period 2016-2020 (available here).
+NB: Babergh and Mid-Suffolk District Councils published a refreshed Joint Strategic Plan for the period 2016-2020 (available here).

 Any emerging information on the principles and process of Neighbourhood Planning will be made available on these neighbourhood planning pages of the Stratford St Mary Parish Council website,